winningproduct/learn-portal/content/5-build/14-user-license-management.md

   - Refers to both device and user metrics and means that users can connect to a particular server and access software installed there.
 - Capacity-based license
   - Usually tied to certain configuration metrics, such as for a CPU, and is based on the capacity of the CPU, hard drive, or other hardware configuration elements.
-- Font license
-  - Refers to specific fonts; some licenses may allow more types of use than others, and some are free.
 - Freeware
   - Means it’s free to use, but the creator holds the copyright.